unpackdev/downloader/README.md

 ## Demo and Examples

 To be defined here.
 Will be a link with graphql playground, limited to 1req/s including examples in its own directory of how to consume this service.
+Additional note is that demo will go down and up as I work on it, served from my own datacenter.
+I am not promising any availability.

+You can access demo at [Downloader](https://downloader.playground.unpack.dev) **NOT ONLINE**

 ## Notes